Burglary prevention and bogus caller advice

 - Untrimmed hedges or high fences preventing natural surveillance

-- Never leave a spare key concealed anywhere near the front door - burglars know all the hiding places
+- Never leave a spare key concealed near the front door - burglars know all the hiding places

 - Prevent letterbox burglaries by storing keys away from the front door